Submit a Transcript to TCC

 - TCC has the right to refuse electronic transcripts or request additional information if there is a question about the authenticity of an electronic document.

-- Processing of electronic transcripts can take up to five business days to be marked as received.
+- Processing of electronic transcripts can take up to 5 business days to be marked as received.

-NOTE: Electronic Transcripts that are not sent directly from the college or university to TCC will be considered unofficial.
+NOTE: Electronic Transcripts that are not sent directly from the college or university third party vendor to TCC will be considered unofficial.

 For more information, please contact the Enrollment Services Office.